 Sustainability is pure debt management

 Sustainability makes the wrong things perfect.
 We don't protect the environment by driving less cars or generating less waste, we just destroy less.
 However, there are far too many people in the world for less destruction.
-So there is no point in making the plastic bottle 2 grams lighter or making recycled bags from plasticized PVC.
+So there is no point in making the plastic bottle a little lighter or making recycled bags from plasticized PVC.
 Optimizing the same things to make them less harmful or lighter has the effect of doing the wrong things perfectly, and thus they are perfectly wrong.

 The C2C approach therefore aims to reinvent things, think differently and design them differently.
 It's about making things useful.
 This has nothing to do with classic sustainability.
 Because it's not about improving what already exists.
 So what we need is better plastic and other plastics that can be fed back into biological systems.